FFFF-0000h/Tech-Scrolls/README.md

 ## D

+- **DAO**: (In blockchain) "Decentralized Autonomous Organizations".
+Organisations which are governed by transparant rules that are encoded by smart contracts.
+These rules are visible to all.

 - **DApps**: (Blockchain) "DApps" decentralized applications.
 Any app that is connected to the blockchain instead of a central web server.

 - **database**: a central location in which data is stored and managed.